gruiick/pyRogue/README.rst

 Replace:
 ========

-Some deprecated stuffs to replace:
+If you follow the tutorial yourself, there's some deprecated stuffs to replace:

   * ``tcod.Console`` with ``tcod.console.Console``
   * ``tcod.event.K_`` with ``tcod.event.KeySym.``
   * ``console.tiles_rgb["bg"][x, y]`` with ``console.rgb["bg"][x, y]``
   * constants: ``tcod.CENTER`` with ``tcod.libtcodpy.CENTER`` (for example)

 Rogue Game: